OpenTimelineIO/otio-plugin-template/README.md

 An example setup.py is provided which should guide you on the way to publishing you plugin on PyPi.
 There's also a sample github-action provided to automate the process.

+## Github Actions

+A set of simple automation scripts are available in the `.github/workflows` folder.